instill-ai/component/.github/CONTRIBUTING.md

 - `definitions.json`
     - You can refer to [OpenAI connector](https://github.com/instill-ai/connector/blob/main/pkg/openai/v0/config/definitions.json) as an example.
     - We define the id, uid, vendor info and other metadata in this file.
+      - `uid` MUST be a unique UUID.
+Once it is set, it MUST NOT change.
+      - `version` MUST be a [SemVer](https://semver.org/) string.
+It is encouraged to keep a [tidy version history](#sane-version-control).
+      - `tombstone` will exclude a component from the component initialization.
+This is helpful when the component hasn't been fully implemented yet and when it has been retired.
+      - Release stages are set with the `release_stage` property.
+        Unimplemented stages (`RELEASE_STAGE_COMING_SOON` or `RELEASE_STAGE_OPEN_FOR_CONTRIBUTION`) will hide the component from the console (i.e. they can't be used in pipelines) but they will appear in the `ListComponentDefinitions` endpoint.
+        This will showcase the upcoming component at [instill.tech](https://instill.tech).
     - We define the `resource_configuration` in this file, which defines the connector resource setup.
 - `tasks.json`
     - You can refer to [OpenAI connector](https://github.com/instill-ai/connector/blob/main/pkg/openai/v0/config/tasks.json) as an example.